-A generalThe public comment forum will remain open through allthe later stages of the evaluation process, to provide a means for the public to bring forward any other relevant information or issues to the attention of ICANN.
+The public comment forum will remain open through the later stages of the evaluation process, to provide a means for the public to bring any other relevant information or issues to the attention of ICANN.

 A distinction should be made between public comments, which may be relevant to ICANN's task of determining whether applications meet the established criteria, and formal objections that concern matters outside those evaluation criteria.
-The formal objection process was created to allow a full and fair consideration of objections based on certain limited groundsareas outside ICANN's evaluation of applications on their merits.
+The formal objection process was created to allow a full and fair consideration of objections based on limited areas outside ICANN's evaluation of applications on their merits.
 Public comments associated with formal objections will not be considered by panels during Initial Evaluation; however, they may be subsequently considered by an expert panel during a dispute resolution proceeding (see subsection 1.1.2.7).